 Yes, your doctor will receive notice of your Urgent Care visit by email and/or fax and will be invited to access your Cooper records to view your entire treatment plan.

 Yes, we treat men, women, and children of all ages, including infants.
 If you have a very young infant who is ill, feel free to call the location you plan to visit to speak with one of our providers prior to arrival.

 Yes, for a list of available vaccines click here.

 How long will I wait to be seen?

 While we see patients on a first-come, first-served basis, our goal is to treat patients promptly upon arrival.
 The majority of patient visits last no more than an hour from check-in time through discharge.

 Can you perform a CAT scan or MRI at Urgent Care?

-We do not perform CAT Scans or MRIs on site.
-However, if your clinical condition warrants one of these imaging studies, we may refer you to one of the local imaging centers for evaluation.
+We do not perform CAT scans or MRIs on site.
+However, we can refer you to a convenient imaging center for evaluation if your condition calls for one.

 Do you perform pelvic exams?

-We can perform a pelvic exam if medically indicated.
+Yes, we can perform a pelvic exam if medically needed.